Substra/substra-documentation/src/getting_started/installation/further_resources.md

 ### Serve the frontend with Yarn

-Alternatively, instead of using `skaffold`, you might want to start the `substra-frontend` with [Yarn](https://yarnpkg.com/getting-started/install):
+Instead of using `skaffold`, you might want to start the Substra frontend with [Yarn](https://yarnpkg.com/getting-started/install):

 Start Redis in one terminal window: